 Is psychodynamic therapy right for you?

-If you’re struggling with patterns and habits that you can’t seem to change, then psychodynamic therapy can help you understand why you get stuck and what to do about it.
+If you’re struggling with patterns and habits that you can’t seem to change, then psychodynamic therapy can help you get unstuck and figure out what to do.

 What is psychodynamic therapy?